zelaynia/11th-parallel/README.md

 [Mason’s story] John has already created a flashcard set, but wants to study them in a random order.
 He shuffles the set through the program and studies them in a random order for better long-term retention.

 Entities:
-- Flashcard: Need to manipulate information on flashcard
+- Flashcard: Need to manipulate information on flashcard.
--
+- User: User inputs flashcard information to be manipulate.
+User also has flashcard sets.